How to Apply

 Spend Some Extra Time Virtually in Seattle

 These informal dinners are designed to give applicants from backgrounds underrepresented in medicine a chance to get to know a few members of the Resident Diversity Committee.
 All applicants are invited in diversity dinners.
 While at dinner you can ask any questions you might have, and we can give you a little taste of what Seattle has to offer.
-The diversity dinners this recruitment season will be held on October 26, November 16, November 30, December 10 and January 4.
+The diversity dinners this recruitment season will be held on October 21, November 8, November 22, December 9 and January 3.
 If you are interested in obtaining more information or attending a dinner, please contact us.

 Please feel free to contact us with questions: